 - You may not use the network for any illegal purpose

 - You may not use the network to transmit any material that infringes another person's copyright (this applies to the vast majority of digital music and video files).

 - You may not operate a peer-to-peer (P2P) filesharing protocol on your computer.
 This includes (among others): Kazaa, Morpheus, Direct Connect, LimeWire, Gnutella, eDonkey, BitTorrent, etc.

 - You must be aware that you are responsible for traffic generated by your computer.
 The College uses a bandwidth management policy which will effectively slow down your connection if you use more than your allocated quota.
-There are two network services on offer: the Basic service which is free, and the Gold service, which costs £25 per term, and the Platinum service, which costs £50 per term.
+There are three network services on offer: the Basic service which is free, the Gold service, which costs £25 per term, and the Platinum service, which costs £50 per term.

 Prevent Duty Guidance

 Under the Prevent Duty, encouragement of terrorism and inviting support for proscribed terrorist organisations are both criminal offences.You may not create, download, store, transmit or display material that promotes or incites hatred, terrorism or hate crimes.
 Researchers in this field should take advice from the University in the first instance.

 Gold service: 10GB per 24 hour rolling period.

 Using the MCS computers in the Student Computer Room, Library or MCR do not count towards your Robinson College data usage quota.
 Using the wifi (RC-wifi / eduroam) or wired Ethernet in Robinson College will count towards your Robinson College data usage quota.
 Using the wifi (eduroam / uni of cam) in other Colleges, Faculties or Departments will not count towards your Robinson College data usage quota but they may have their own Fair Use Policies in place.
 If you go over quota, your internet connection will operate at a reduced speed until your usage returns to below 90% of the quota.